Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Experiments

-\paragraph{Ablation studies on KITTI} To study the effect of the proposed components in StableCamH, we conduct ablation studies on the training losses, balancing loss weights, and camera height optimization across whole frames and epochs.
+To study the effect of the proposed components in FUMET, we conduct ablation studies on the training losses, balancing the loss weights, camera height optimization, and outlier filtering.
 The results are shown in \cref{tab:AblationLossBalOpt}.
-Thanks to the accuracy of Learned Size Prior and the robustness of Silhouette Projector, the camera height loss makes a greater contribution to the depth accuracy than the auxiliary rough geometric loss.
-By introducing the camera height optimization, the model can learn scale information with more accurate and consistent supervision, which leads to improve the performance.
-Though balancing the loss weights (\cref{eq:BalanceAux} and \cref{eq:BalanceCamH}) with either $\loss_\aux$ or $\loss_\cam$ degrades the performance due to the insufficient strength of the supervisory signals for metric scales, it contributes to improved accuracy when both $\loss_\aux$ and $\loss_\cam$ are employed.
+Thanks to the accuracy of LSP and the robustness of Silhouette Projector, the camera height loss makes a greater contribution to the depth accuracy than the auxiliary rough geometric loss.
+By introducing the camera height optimization, the model can learn the scale with more accurate and consistent supervision than leveraging the size prior independently for each frame (rows 1, 2, and 6 in \cref{tab:AblationLossBalOpt}), which leads to improved accuracy.
+Though balancing the loss weights (\cref{eq:BalanceWeight}) with either $\loss_\aux$ or $\loss_\cam$ degrades the results due to the insufficient strength of the supervisory signals for metric scale, it contributes to improving accuracy when both $\loss_\aux$ and $\loss_\cam$ are employed.